Modern-Mods/.github/profile/README.md

 * Curios
 * Sophisticated Backpacks
 * Mekanism
+* Applied Energistics 2
+* Refined Storage
 * Ars Nouveau
 * Iron's Spells 'n Spellbooks
 * Epic Fight
 * TacZ
-* Other resource, magic, combat, and automation mods
+* Other resource, storage, magic, combat, and automation mods

-Optional integrations should remain optional.
+Where an integration is optional, it should remain optional.

+Dedicated addon projects such as **Isotope Logistics** may instead require their parent mod while keeping secondary integrations optional.

 ---